 - Link building strategies: Identify the link building strategies they’ve implemented to their sites; PBNs, guest blogging, event sponsorship, etc.

 - Backlink gaps: List down the sites that your competitors are getting links from

-A complete website audit will help you analyze every single web pages.
-When we work with our clients, we have a comprehensive checklist to see what is lacking with their website and how to improve them.
+A complete website audit will help you analyze all the pages on your website.
+When we work with our clients at Magnes Marketing, we have a comprehensive checklist to see what is lacking with their website and how to improve it.

 You don’t want to assume things about your site.
-You want data to back your claims abut your site quality in terms of SEO.
+You want to get enough information to back your claims of your site’s quality and compatibility in terms of SEO.
 To do that, you need to perform a thorough website audit that will help you:

 - Evaluate the quality of your website from the search engine’s perspective.